-To help you maintain social distancing and avoid busy hotspots, we'd like to suggest some new areas to help you find your space:
+Rather than head to the same old favourite spots, why not make 2021 the year to explore somewhere new?
+To help you maintain social distancing and avoid busy hotspots, we'd like to suggest some other places to help you find your space:

 - Moorland: There’s so much open moorland that can be safely explored.
 Please be careful when choosing where to visit and park.
 There are numerous laybys that are able to accommodate a few cars and many of these are at the start of a public right of way so please use with care, whilst remembering not to block minor moorland roads.

 - Forests: There are plenty of forest trails for walks, runs, strolls and 'forest bathing'.
 Forestry England car parks are open including those at Dalby Forest, Clay Bank, Kilburn Woods/The White Horse, Broxa Forest and Silton Forest.
 Please see Forestry England’s website for more details.

 - If Clay Bank is full, avoid blocking the B1257 and head further south to find our car park at Chop Gate and another Forestry England car park at Newgate Bank.